signofactory/nextjs-express-firebase-saas-boilerplate/Readme.md

 ## Installation

 You'll need to get the client and admin credentials for firebase and place them in `packages/web/src/config/firebaseAdminConfig.json` and `packages/web/src/config/firebaseClientConfig.json`.
+You can get those from the firebase console.
+We have detailed instruction on the original Medium post above 👆🏼.

 Sample structure for `firebaseAdminConfig.json`: